AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

         self.HeadNode = None
 ```

-As an iterative implimentation of insert was already covered in the previous array implimentation, a recursive version will be implimented here.
+As an iterative implementation of insert was already covered in the previous array implementation, a recursive version will be implemented here.
 Given below is code for the recursive insert:

 ```python
 def RecursiveInsert(self, ValueToInsert: int, Subtree=None):